+Test will be computer scored for team and individual ratings.
 Tests are scored by computer using the answer keys provided by the State Rally Association.
 Qualifying for State Rally competition will be based on individual scores by division.
-When all tests have been scored and verified the medal winners and state qualifiers will be posted on the NW Louisiana District Literary Rally web page https://www.nsula.edu/ccs/.
+When all tests have been scored and verified the medal winners and state qualifiers will be posted on the NW Louisiana District Literary Rally website.
 Schools will receive printouts of individual scores and ratings, team ratings, sweepstakes winners, and state qualifiers by mail.
 Neither Northwestern nor the Northwest Rally Association will be responsible for Rally results when a test is taken on the wrong answer sheet or when an answer sheet is not score-able.